 Menu displays themselves are another area of opportunity.
 Retailers that invest in visually appealing, informative menu boards are better able to highlight key offerings and help customers make quick decisions.

-Finally, Tony Sparkks, head of customer wow! at Lubbock, Texas-based Curby's Express Market, shared how c-stores can pursue liquid innovation via dispensed beverages.
+Finally, Tony Sparks, head of customer wow! at Lubbock, Texas-based Curby's Express Market, shared how c-stores can pursue liquid innovation via dispensed beverages.

 "The velocity in beverage retail is so much higher than it is in food retail," Sparks said.
 He pointed out that the average Chipotle customer visits nine times a year, while the average Starbucks Rewards member visits 16 times per month.